 Mommyhood101 independently tests and curates baby gear to help you make informed decisions.
 If you buy products through links on our site, we may earn a commission.

 Sniffing, runny nose, sneezing and coughing can indicate the onset of allergies in your baby.
 We give you an overview of how you can detect and help your baby through allergy season or acute allergic reactions.

 Allergies are caused when our body responds to something in our environment that doesn't agree with us (called an allergen).
 Babies can be exposed to allergens through touch, eating, drinking or an injection.
 The body responds by releasing histamines in an attempt to fight off the allergen.

 Histamines, however, can give your child coughing, sniffling, sneezing, and a runny nose.
 In more serious cases, a baby can experience what is called anaphylactic shock, which causes rashes, swelling and difficulty breathing; this condition can be life threatening and is considered a medical emergency.

 Some of the most common allergens (things that cause allergies) are dust mites, animal dander, pollen and mold.
 These allergens usually cause nasal allergies, such as sniffling, sneezing, coughing, and a runny nose.
-Other allergens can come from food, drugs, animals (dander), and bug bites.
+Other allergens can come from food, animals (dander), and bug bites.